RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2018.md

 ### Scaling to the edge of dreams

 * **Mentors:** @diego.sampaio
-* **Description:** Assist Rocket.Chat’s scalability engineers to scale Rocket.Chat to the next level.
+* **Description:** Assist Rocket.ChatÃÂ¢ÃÂÃÂs scalability engineers to scale Rocket.Chat to the next level.
 From tens of thousands of active connections, to hundreds of thousands to millions, to world-scale.
 * **Desirable Skills:** We are looking for an enthusiastic undergraduate, planning to enroll or already enrolled for masters or PhD work in a cluster computing or scalability discipline to join us for an exciting summer of hands-on practical fun.
-Working alongside our scalability expert – you will devise and test out various performance and scalability enhancements for Rocket.Chat’s deployment configurations.
-You will be able to practice everything you have learnt so far in your under-graduate study, pushes beyond their limits, with a real production clustered server project – having your work impacting thousands of global users – all within the span of a single summer.
+Working alongside our scalability expert ÃÂ¢ÃÂÃÂ you will devise and test out various performance and scalability enhancements for Rocket.ChatÃÂ¢ÃÂÃÂs deployment configurations.
+You will be able to practice everything you have learnt so far in your under-graduate study, pushes beyond their limits, with a real production clustered server project ÃÂ¢ÃÂÃÂ having your work impacting thousands of global users ÃÂ¢ÃÂÃÂ all within the span of a single summer.

-### LiveChat Reports and Analytics
+### Live Chat Reports and Analytics

 * **Mentors:** @renato.becker
-* **Description:** Add a panel to have analytical information about interactions in LiveChat.
+* **Description:** Add a panel to have analytical information about interactions in Live Chat.
 * **Desirable Skills:** Familiarity with JavaScript development.

-### Uniting “One Rocket.Chat” with Federation
+### Uniting ÃÂ¢ÃÂÃÂOne Rocket.ChatÃÂ¢ÃÂÃÂ with Federation

 * **Mentors:** @gabriel.engel, @matthew.hodgson (Matrix.org Guest Mentor), and @sing.li
 * **Description:** Help Rocket.Chat to invent and implement networked federation for the next generation of collaboration platforms.
 * **Desirable Skills:** Suitable for an ambitious undergraduate planning to enroll or already enrolled for masters or PhD work in a cluster computing, networking or distributed systems discipline in computer science or engineering to join us for an exciting summer of incredible brain crushing yet hands-on fun.
-Working alongside our federation team – you will help design and test out your hypothesis against a next generation federation mechanism optimized specifically for Rocket.Chat servers – uniting them globally across all geo-political boundaries to dynamically form “One Rocket.Chat”.
+Working alongside our federation team ÃÂ¢ÃÂÃÂ you will help design and test out your hypothesis against a next generation federation mechanism optimized specifically for Rocket.Chat servers ÃÂ¢ÃÂÃÂ uniting them globally across all geo-political boundaries to dynamically form ÃÂ¢ÃÂÃÂOne Rocket.ChatÃÂ¢ÃÂÃÂ.
 This work will leverage all existing current research in this domain.
-You must already be familiar with the work of giants – such as matrix.org – and be ready to break all conventions to improve and innovate upon existing paradigms.
+You must already be familiar with the work of giants ÃÂ¢ÃÂÃÂ such as matrix.org ÃÂ¢ÃÂÃÂ and be ready to break all conventions to improve and innovate upon existing paradigms.
 You will be rewarded with production working experience on this bleeding-edge discipline, in a world-leading open source team environment with a like-minded team.
 An incredible and unique opportunity in 2018.

 ### Built-in and server themes for iOS